-Clive Leyland was a born musician and although (in his own words) he “spent 40 years in a suit and tie” and took up a successful career as a management consultant, “music was always there.”
+Clive Leyland was a born musician and although (in his words) he "spent 40 years in a suit and tie" and took up a successful career as a management consultant, "music was always there."

 I first met Clive in the very early 1960's when we formed a schoolboy pop group with fellow would-be Shadows Pete Turbefield and Tony 'Mo' Worsley.
 What fun we had as The Citizens, then The Moonstones, performing Chuck Berry, The Shadows, and early Beatles to crowds of screaming schoolgirls in the heady days of Beatlemania.
 But without Clive's confident musicianship as lead guitar and his innate skill with amplifiers, jackplugs, and the like, it would never have happened.

 For a few years during the 1980's an un-named band was formed as Clive (lead guitar) and I (rhythm guitar) got together for musical fun again with ex-Moonstones Alan Roscoe (guitar) and Tony Worsley (drums), and Mike Hancock (bass guitar), all of us sharing the vocals.
 We particularly enjoyed doing Eagles, Crosby Stills & Nash, The Everlys, Neil Young, and a few other things thrown in.